exonum/exonum-doc/src/architecture/services.md

 *local configuration*,
 which is specific to each node instance.

-> We have been reworking configuration, right?
-> Also, didn't we convert it into Protobuf?
-> Or the configuration service accepts Protobuf
-> but the configuration itself is a TOML string
-> embedded into Protobuf?

 #### Global Configuration

 Global configuration is common for all nodes in the blockchain network.